Ghooosstt/docker-IdentityIQ/README.md

 ## Informations

-The IdentityIQ server is available at [http://localhost:8080/identityiq](http://localhost:8080/identityiq).
+The IdentityIQ server is available at [http://localhost:8080/identityiq/](http://localhost:8080/identityiq/).
-* Admin user : spadmin
+* Admin user: spadmin
-* Admin password : admin
+* Admin password: admin

 The MySQL server listens on port 3306 and is accessible through the phpMyAdmin container at [http://localhost:8070](http://localhost:8070).
-* Admin user : root
+* Admin user: root
-* Admin password : root
+* Admin password: root

 The OpenLDAP server listens on port 389 and is accessible through the phpLDAPadmin container at [https://localhost:6443](https://localhost:6443).
-* LDAP domain : my-company.com
+* LDAP domain: my-company.com
-* Admin user : cn=admin,dc=my-company,dc=com
+* Admin user: cn=admin,dc=my-company,dc=com
-* Admin password : root
+* Admin password: root

 The MailSlurper server listens on port 25 and the emails are visible at [http://localhost:8090](http://localhost:8090).